harness/developer-hub/docs/code-repository/config-repos/mirror.md

 Add pipeline variables required by the mirror script.

-These variables use runtime input (`<+input>`), which allows you to use this same pipeline for many pairs of mirrored repos without editing the pipeline itself.
-Later, you'll create input sets to populate these values at runtime.
+These variables use [runtime input](/docs/platform/variables-and-expressions/runtime-inputs.md) (`<+input>`), which allows you to use this same pipeline for many pairs of mirrored repos without editing the pipeline itself.
+Later, you'll create triggers to populate these values at runtime.

 <Tabs>
 <TabItem value="Visual" label="Visual editor">